 • Drain the sweet potatoes in a colander and transfer back to the pot over medium heat.

-• While the sweet potatoes are boiling, you can warm up the butter, milk, smoked paprika, black pepper and ¼ teaspoon of salt in a small saucepan or in the microwave until the butter is melted and the mixture is warm.
+• While the sweet potatoes are boiling, you can warm up the butter, milk, smoked paprika, garlic powder, black pepper and ¼ teaspoon of salt in a small saucepan or in the microwave until the butter is melted and the mixture is warm.
 Avoid boiling this mixture.

 • Once you have drained the water, promptly put the sweet potatoes back into the hot pot, return to the stove and reduce the heat to low.
 If needed, grab oven mitts to securely hold the pot handles and gently shake it for approximately 1 minute to cook off any remaining steam inside the potatoes.